NadezdaSamorokova/twin_peaks_game/README.md

 # Twin Peaks Game

 Game based on the show Twin Peaks.
-Statisc game with no responsive design.
-Attend to apdate it.
-All images are used for the learning purposes only.
+Statisc jump and coolect game with no responsive design.
+With attend to apdate it.
+All images and sounds are used for the learning purposes only.

 ## Used technologies